Eleanor de Laittre: Mature style

 In the early 1940s de Laittre, Fannie Hillsmith, and Charlotte Cushman would get together to discuss their work.
 Like de Laittre, Hillsmith had attended the Boston Museum School in the early 1930s and had subsequently moved to New York.
 Trained by William Zorach and Yasuo Kuniyoshi at the Art Students League, she had cultivated a cubist style reminiscent of Picasso, Miró, and Juan Gris.
 Cushman had graduated from Smith College when de Laittre was a first-year student there.
 The two had attended classes at the Boston Museum School together and had moved to New York at the same time.
 Cushman returned to Boston the following year but rejoined de Laittre in New York in 1940.
 By then her style, like Hillsmith's was abstract but representational.
 Although strongly influenced by European modernism, particularly cubism, each established her own individual style.
 In the late 1930s Cushman had studied sculpture at the Art Students League and in the early 1940s de Laittre took up this medium as well.
-She took as her instructor Ibram Lassaw, fellow member of the American Abstract Artists group, and learned from him the techniques of welding steel into complex and highly refined constructions.
+She took as her instructor Ibram Lassaw, a fellow member of the American Abstract Artists group, and learned from him the techniques of welding steel into complex and highly refined constructions.
 Her style in this medium was surrealist in the manner of David Hare.

 During about 15 years following her return to New York de Laittre showed her paintings frequently with American Abstract Artists and in other shows.
 Edward Alden Jewell singled out one of her paintings in the sixth exhibition of American Abstract Artists, noting that it had a hint of representation and showed excellent design.
-A solo exhibition at Chicago's Paul Theobald Gallery drew criticism once again from the Chicago Tribune, this time associating her with Klee, Picasso, and Braque as members of the "surrealist clan."
-In 1943 she showed at the Puma Gallery, New York, and the critic for the New York Times noted influence of Klee and Picasso (together with Miro rather than Braque).
+A solo exhibition at Chicago's Paul Theobald Gallery drew criticism once again from the Chicago Tribune, this time associating her with Klee, Picasso, and Braque as members of the "surrealist clan".
+In 1943 she showed at the Puma Gallery, New York, and the critic for The New York Times noted influence of Klee and Picasso (together with Miro rather than Braque).
 He said her work was not entirely non-objective and that it showed a distinctly personal style.
-During the 1940s and 1950s critics of the New York Times frequently noted her work with approval and in 1950 said she was one of the best-known American contemporary abstractionists.
+During the 1940s and 1950s critics of The New York Times frequently noted her work with approval and in 1950 said she was one of the best-known American contemporary abstractionists.
 Her painting, "Squares," of 1946 shows the non-representational style of painting that she exhibited with the American Abstract Artists group.